kiplikipli/jubelio-backend-test/README.md

+Run
-Run `npm install && npm run dev`
+`npm install && npm run dev`

-It will run locally on `localhost:3000`
+It will run locally on
+`localhost:3000`

+Make sure you already run `initdb.sql` on your PostgreSQL Database.